 What are the legal requirements for international adoption?

-To qualify to adopt a child internationally, you must meet both the requirements of the United States, as well as, the requirements of the child's native country.
-You, or your lawyer or agent, may end up going to adoption court both in that country and in the United States.
+To qualify to adopt a child internationally, you must meet both the requirements of the United States, as well as the requirements of the child's native country.
+You, or your lawyer or agent, may end up going to adoption court both in the child's country of origin and in the United States.